MoyerLawn/JavaChatApplication/README.md

 - **CSS:** This allows us to add some styling to our interface, including button and text colors for a better user experience.

+- **bcrypt:** The User Authentication feature in this chat application utilizes the bcrypt hashing algorithm to securely store and verify user passwords, enhancing the overall security of user accounts.

 ## How to Run the Application

 1. **Clone the Repository:**